barryross/15puzzle/README.md

 ### Performance & Scalability
 - Review current performance and number of times components are rendering unnecessarily, use `shouldComponentUpdate()` where helpful
-- Consider using a library such as [Immutable.js](https://github.com/immutable-js/immutable-js) to help insure immutability is maintained as the app grows
-- Consider using memoized selectors to reduce excess rendering of components ([reselect](https://github.com/reduxjs/reselect))

 ### Refactoring